lucalabs-de/mathyl/README.md

 ## Features
 - HTML generation from Markdown files
-- Server-side rendering of LaTeX formulas using KaTeX
+- Rendering of LaTeX formulas using KaTeX
 - Server-side rendering of tikZ pictures

 I mainly wrote mathyl for my personal use, but PRs are always welcome.